unknownFalleN/xiaomi-dns-blocklist/README.md

 #### xiaomi_dns_block.lst

-Manually collected DNA entries.
-With the help of the community.
+Manually collected DNS entries from Xiaomi  with the help of the community.
+Removed battery killig domains for mobile battery.

 #### xiaomi.com.txt